FAQ

 The ability to submit invalid moves is sometimes frustrating or confusing to players but it is the result of a deliberate decision.
 Diplomacy is a game of deceit and being able to claim that you unintentionally submitted bad moves is one way to lie to another player you're trying to backstab.
 That strategy is used in in-person games as well.
 This is why we encourage players to use the sandbox to test out their moves in advance.

-Civil disorder occurs when adjudication happens and a power has not submitted any orders.
-When a power is in civil disorder, all units controlled by that power issue Hold orders and retreats will issue Disband orders.
+Civil disorder occurs when adjudication happens and a country has not submitted any orders.
+When a country is in civil disorder, all units controlled by that country issue Hold orders and retreats will issue Disband orders.
 If units must be disbanded while in civil disorder, they units furthest from a home supply center are disbanded first.

 "Press" is a period-appropriate term that basically means "messaging."
 It's the in-game equivalent of email and is how you communicate with other players.